Building with Christopher Alexander ~ An Illustrated Memoir

 Alexander operates as a Master Builder—rather than handing drawings to a contractor, he was on site again and again, shaping the building himself, from sticks in the forest to a structure that seems to have always been there.

-You are invited to explore and experience the process here, in the notes and photos I made of a time that shaped our lives as well as a profoundly beautiful house.
+You're invited to explore and experience the process here, in the notes and photos I made of a time that shaped our lives as well as a profoundly beautiful house.
+You'll also see the results in THE TOUR, pictures of what's here now, with stories of how the spaces came to be.

 I'm digging in boxes and drawers and computer files, scanning photos, transcribing hand-written notes...it will all be here as I get it ready and upload it.